 - Customers of Yankee Gas, CNG or SCG on a firm commercial or industrial rate can participate in natural gas energy-saving measures

 How Does the Program Work?

 - Utility company energy experts will work with you and your design team (architects, engineers and contractors) to brainstorm and identify energy-saving strategies and equipment for your consideration.
 You maintain complete control over your project.

 - The program uses an incentive strategy.
 When there is a choice between standard-efficiency equipment and building components, or a high-efficiency option that exceeds minimum building code requirements, the option is evaluated and a financial incentive is proposed to offset the higher costs typically associated with premium-efficiency design.
 Details on the current incentive structures can be found here (PDF).
 You may call 1-877-WISE-USE or your Account Executive for more details regarding measure requirements.

-- The Energy Conscious Blueprint program administrators will provide the general and technical support necessary, as determined by the size and complexity of the project, to prepare an up-front, contractual commitment to be signed prior to ordering and installing your equipment.
+- The Energy Conscious Blueprint program administrators will provide the general and technical support necessary to prepare an up-front, contractual commitment to be signed prior to ordering and installing your equipment.
 The Letter of Agreement will detail all the energy-efficiency measures, the estimated energy savings, and the anticipated incentive dollar amount.
 Once the project is completed, the measures are verified and your organization receives the incentive payment.
 It's as simple as that.

 The financial incentives will help get your project completed the right way, the first time.
 The energy-saving benefits will continue on, year after year.